ChadJDMoore/ChadJDMoore/README.md

 ## Skills

-Some skills I obtained from projects.
+Some skills I obtained from experience.
 To see more of my projects & skills, view --> <a href="https://github.com/ChadJDMoore/My-Projects">ALL PROJECTS
 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | SIEM Implementation and Log Analysis          | <a href="https://google.com">Detection Lab</a>|